harshitshah436/flickr-react-app/README.md

 ```

 ## API Documentation (Swagger UI)
-Once the application starts, Swagger UI will available at http://localhost:3001/api-docs.
+Once the application starts, Swagger UI will be available at http://localhost:3001/api-docs.

 ## Rest APIs used